hoodiehq-archive/documentation/techdocs/client/hoodie.store.md

 Searches the store for a stored object with a particular `id`.
 Returns a promise so success and failure can be handled.
 A failure occurs for example when no object

+// TODO: unfinished sentence, what is an error condition?
+Is no-results an error condition?

 <pre>
 hoodie.store('todo')
 	.find('hrmvby9')